Clastify logo

 Question 37

-Explain the role of decomposers in the recycling of chemical elements in ecosystems.
-[4]
+Explain the roles of decomposers in both energy transfer and recycling of matter in the forest ecosystem.

 Question 38